NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/eval-gen-ai.md

 {{< container_open icon="fas fa-terminal" title="Development and usage of validation framework:" id="development-and-usage" >}}

-The validation framework 'Responsible use of Large Language Models (LLMs) for public information provision' has been developed in collaboration with the Dutch judiciary, Technical University Eindhoven (TU/e), T&T Data Consultancy and Deloitte.
+The validation framework 'Responsible use of Large Language Models (LLMs) for public information provision' has been developed in collaboration with the Dutch judiciary, Technical University Eindhoven (TU/e), T\&T Data Consultancy and Deloitte.
 The validation framework is for a large extent inspired on the LLM-pilot [voorrecht-Rechtspraak](https://www.voorrecht-rechtspraak.nl).
 The project is supported by the program <a href="https://www.sidnfonds.nl/projecten/validatiekader-betrouwbare-llms-voor-publieke-informatievoorziening" target="_blank">‘Responsible AI in de praktijk'</a> of the SIDN Fund and TopSectorICT.

 The Validation framework is published under the CC BY-4.0 license.